Just Like You - Revelations of Everyday Women

 The first feature will be of a darling friend I met in India in 2016.

-I will publish her feature on Friday, August the 13th (because “Before patriarchal times, Friday the 13th was considered the day of the Goddess.
-It was considered a day to worship the Divine Feminine that lives in us all and to honor the cycles of creation and death and rebirth.” and should be remembered as such.)
+I will publish her feature on September the 13th.
 In that post I will announce who will be featured next, and so on.
-In between the women's features, I will sporadically write blog posts that reflect my inner world - because I can't help but share those musings.
+In between the women's features, I will sporadically write blog posts that reflect my inner world because, well - because I can't help but share those musings.

 If there are any women out there reading this thinking; "shit, I've always wanted to share my story in some way" then I invite you to let this be that place.
 You can contact me at email@example.com